-Among the Non-executive Directors of the Bank, the late Mr. Hung-ching YUNG was the grandfather of Mr. John Con-sing YUNG.
+Among the Non-executive Directors of the Bank during the year, Mr. John Con-sing YUNG is the grandson of the late Mr. Hung-ching YUNG.
 Save as aforesaid, there is no relationship (including financial, business, family or other material/relevant relationship(s)) among Board members.